 Notable views of the City of New Orleans

-While the bulk of the trip is at night, there are a few notable—fun parts of the route.
-For me, the most remarkable and fun part of the route is going over Lake Pontchartrain.
+While most of the trip is at night, there are a few notable—fun parts of the route.
+The most remarkable and fun part of the route is going over Lake Pontchartrain.
 If you look straight out from the upper level, it seems like the train is floating in the middle of the lake.

 Between Memphis and New Orleans, you will see many communities and agricultural areas.